 In Europe, there is currently no approved medicinal treatment for PH-ILD.
-Given the absence of approved therapies for PH-ILD the use of medications that address the underlying lung disease and help manage PH-ILD symptoms while reducing healthcare usage and cost can be critical.
-Vasodilator therapy for PH, such as sildenafil, riociguat, and endothelin receptor antagonists investigated in clinical trials have been controversial given their association with negative results eg, increased risk of clinical worsening events (7).
+Given the absence of approved therapies for PH-ILD, addressing the underlying lung disease and managing PH-ILD symptoms with available medication, while reducing healthcare usage and cost can be critical.
+Vasodilator therapy for PH, such as sildenafil, riociguat, and endothelin receptor antagonists investigated in clinical trials have been controversial given their association with negative results eg, increased risk of clinical worsening events (8).
+A recent survey conducted among 55 clinicians across France, Germany, Italy, Spain, and the UK further underscored this issue.
+The majority of surveyed clinicians (69%) perceived a lack of efficacy or evidence supporting the use of current therapies, pointing to a significant gap in the management of PH-ILD (23).

 However, promising results have been demonstrated with inhaled treprostinil.
 Results from the recently published Multicenter, Randomized, Double-Blinded, Placebo-Controlled Trial to Evaluate the Safety and Efficacy of Inhaled Treprostinil in Subjects with Pulmonary Hypertension due to Parenchymal Lung Disease (INCREASE) and its open-label extension (OLE), showed significant clinical improvements eg, enhanced exercise capacity, extended time to clinical worsening, and lower relative risk of exacerbation with inhaled treprostinil among patients with PH-ILD (5,6).
 Inhaled treprostinil is a synthetic analogue of prostacyclin which is delivered through ultrasonic pulsed delivery nebulisation in up to 12 breaths per session for a total of 72 μg, 4 times per day.
 It causes direct vasodilation, which reduces pulmonary and systemic arterial pressure, thereby reducing right and left ventricular afterload, leading to improved cardiac output.
-It also has an antiplatelet effect (22).
+It also has an antiplatelet effect (24).
 It is currently approved for the treatment of WHO Group 1 PAH and WHO Group 3 PH-ILD by the United States of America (USA) Food and Drug Administration, by the National Administration of Drugs, Foods, and Medical Devices in Argentina, by the Institute of Public Health of the Ministry of Health of Chile, by the Ministry of Public Health and Social Assistance in the Dominican Republic, and by the Pharmaceutics Division of the Ministry of Health in Israel.
 Outside of the USA, Argentina, Chile, Dominican Republic, and Israel, patients are either treatment naïve or, in some cases, may have received off-label treatment with Group 1 PAH therapies, such as phosphodiesterase type-5 inhibitors (PDE5i).